bioprojects/hVISAclassifier/README.md

 # hVISAclassifier

-This is a graphical program that enables classification between hVISA, VISA, and vancomycin-susceptible S. aureus using MALDI-TOF MS data.
+This is a graphical program that enables classification between hVISA (defined by BHI-agar), VISA, and vancomycin-susceptible S. aureus using MALDI-TOF MS data.

 Please download it by pushing "Clone or download" -> "Download ZIP" at the right in this GitHub homepage.